hn/seagate-blackarmor-nas/README.md

 number of drives that ship with the device: no drives (NAS 400), 2 drives RAID 1 (NAS 420) and 4 drives RAID 5 (NAS 440).

 :warning: Warning: Support for the NAS 440 is currently alpha quality!
-Things are incomplete, buggy and unstable ([see details](#NAS-440-patch-details)).
+Things are incomplete, buggy and unstable (hard disk slots 1 and 2 do **not** work - [see details](#NAS-440-patch-details)).
 Do not install to your NAS if you plan to use it for anything useful.

 ## Install Debian GNU/Linux

-This script supports installing Debian 9 (Stretch), Debian 10 (Buster) and Debian 11 (Bullseye, default at time of writing).
+This script generally supports installing Debian 9 (Stretch), Debian 10 (Buster) and Debian 11 (Bullseye, default at time of writing).
+Debian 11 and higher is not possible on NAS 110 and 220 due to the available RAM of only 128MB.

 ### Warning